-The Addressing Department is responsible for reviewing proposed subdivision names, street names and street name changes within Knox County.
-Planning staff works closely with the U.S. Postal Service and the Knox County Emergency Communications District (E-911) to make sure street and subdivision names are clear and concise for postal carriers and emergency personnel.
+The Addressing Department is responsible for reviewing proposed subdivision names and street names within Knox County.
+Planning staff works closely with the U.S. Postal Service and the Knox County Emergency Communications District (E-911) to make sure street and subdivision names are clear and concise for emergency personnel and postal carriers.

 Reserving a Street Name or Subdivision Name

-To propose a street or subdivision name, complete a Request for Street Name and/or Subdivision Name Form and return to the Addressing Department by email, fax, mail or in person.
+- To propose a street or subdivision name, complete the Request for Street Name and/or Subdivision Name Request and return to the Addressing Department by email, mail or in person.

-Please review the General Addressing Rules pertaining to base names before submitting your request.
-Staff will review the proposed street and subdivision names for compliance with the following:
+Download Form - Please review the General Addressing Guidelines and Procedures pertaining to base names before submitting your request.

-Approved street names can be reserved by developers for up to two years; approved subdivision names can be reserved for up to five years.
+- Approved street names and approved subdivision names can be reserved by developers for up to five years.

 Duplicate Street Names

-Proposed, new street name duplications, including phonetic duplications within Knoxville and Knox County, are prohibited.
+- Proposed street names may not be exact or phonetic duplications of existing street names within Knox County.
 Before submitting street names, we recommend applicants review the list of active and reserved names to ensure the name is not in use.

 When Can New Street Names be Submitted?